 Given the success of Volume I

-of this Research Topic, and how rapid the subject area is evolving, we are pleased to announce the launch of Molecular Determinants of Protein Assemblies in Health and Disease - Volume II
+of this Research Topic, and how rapid the subject area is evolving, we are pleased to announce the launch of Molecular Genetics of Cutaneous Melanoma: Current Status and Future Direction - Volume II

 Cutaneous melanoma is considered one of the most aggressive and treatment-resistant cancers.
 Although new therapies are currently available for metastatic disease, survival for patients with advanced disease is still poor.

 Melanoma pathogenesis is complex and heterogeneous, with the involvement of genetic, environmental, and host factors.
 The majority of melanomas arise through the gradual accumulation of genetic abnormalities at the somatic level involving critical signaling pathways, such as MAPK, PI3K/AKT, pRB/p16INK4, and p53 pathways.
 Recently, a molecular classification has been proposed including BRAF-, NRAS-, NF1-mutated, and Triple wild-type melanoma subgroups, according to the genetic candidate driver event.
 However, this fails to fully address the molecular complexity of melanoma, which is also driven by non-coding genetic and epigenetic alterations and/or genomic rearrangements.
 The identification of tumor-specific genetic alterations in melanoma is currently one of the most active areas of melanoma research and several clinical trials using novel therapies targeting known dysregulated signaling pathways are ongoing.

 Significant advances in melanoma genetics have been achieved thanks to new next-generation sequencing strategies that allow the identification of novel emerging molecular pathways by high-throughput sequencing analysis of large regions of the human genome.